Beirut Blast: Middle East Christian TV Broadcaster Launches Special Programming

 Satellite network SAT-7 offers reassurance, prayers with live program 'Lebanon: The Pain and Hope'

-HEALING AFTER BEIRUT BLAST: The only Arabic Christian television broadcaster in Lebanon is airing special live programming, reassuring shell-shocked viewers after an explosion in the capital Beirut killed at least 113 people and injured more than 4,000 yesterday.
+HEALING AFTER BEIRUT BLAST: A major Christian Arabic language broadcaster in Lebanon is airing special live programming, reassuring shell-shocked viewers after a huge explosion in the capital Beirut killed at least 113 people and injured more than 4,000 yesterday.
 Satellite network SAT-7 (www.sat7usa.org) broadcast a special Arabic-language program Lebanon: The Pain and Hope.

 NEWS PROVIDED BY